AramKoorn/swifty/README.md

 # Installation SPM

 You can install swifty by using the Swift Package Mangager.
-Below you can find an example to import swifty for a project called my Project
+Below you can find an example to import swifty for a project called myProject
 ```
 // swift-tools-version:5.2
 // The swift-tools-version declares the minimum version of Swift required to build this package.